aantia/missive-email-api/README.md

 ## Description

 The Missive Email API is a package that provides functionality for drafting and/or sending emails using Missive.
+No dependencies.

 ## Features